Winners of the Clunies Ross Technology Innovation Awards

 Past winners – Clunies Ross Technology Innovation Awards

 The Clunies Ross Technology Innovation Awards recognises contributions by dedicated individuals, or teams, who have shared their vision and knowledge with others to apply technology for the benefit of Australia, and beyond.
 Past winners of the Clunies Ross Technology Innovation Awards include eminent Australian technologists and engineers.
+From 2017 to 2022, the Awards were historically comprised of separate Entrepreneur, Innovation and Knowledge Commercialisation categories which have been combined into the single Technology Innovation Awards we have today.

 The Clunies Ross Entrepreneur of the Year Award (2017-2022) recognised an individual who has played an integral role in the discovery and translation of a major technology-based product or service that has led to financial success and demonstrated impact for Australia, and in which they have personally had a significant input in the inventorship and/or development of the technology.